 About Me

-Updated: October 2022 Alex’s degrees are in Psychology (PhD, MA) and Public Administration (MPA).
-He enjoys teaching undergraduate students who are motivated and interested in social-behavioral science.
-His teaching experience includes fundamental college courses like Statistics and Research Methods as well as upper-level seminars Psychology and Law and From Psychology to Evidence-Based Policy.
-Since 2013, he has taught or assistant-taught twenty-five semesters of coursework, first at Boston College and later at the University of Oregon.
-View a full list under the "Courses" tab.
-Alex is an active researcher who has published on the following topics: evaluating and improving police training in the United States, understanding the connections between nonverbal behavior and mental states, assessing persuasive messaging campaigns among charity organizations, connecting Americans' news consumption to political preferences, linking oncology patients’ religious beliefs with end-of-life treatment decisions.
-He currently lives with his wife Maggie in Richmond, VA.
-From 2015 - 2021, Alex attended graduate school at the University of Oregon in Eugene, OR.
+Updated: Dec 2023 Alex’s degrees are in Psychology (PhD) and Public Administration (MPA).
+Since 2013, he has taught or assistant-taught twenty-five semesters of college coursework, first at Boston College and later at the University of Oregon.
+His teaching experience includes fundamental courses like Statistics in Social Science and Research Methods as well as upper-level seminars Psychology and Law and From Psychology to Evidence-Based Policy.
+View a full list of his teaching history under the "Courses" tab.
+Alex's research agenda spans the following topics: understanding the role of UN peacekeepers in MONUSCO, studying and improving peacekeeper trainings generally, evaluating and improving police training in the United States, connecting Americans' news consumption to their political preferences, evaluating attempts to bridge ideological divides through reflective structured dialogue (RSD), linking oncology patients’ religious beliefs with end-of-life treatment decisions.
+He currently lives with his family in Richmond, VA.
+From 2015 - 2021, Alex attended graduate school at the University of Oregon.
 Before that, he lived in Boston, MA, where he earned a Master's degree in Psychology and a Bachelor's in Psychology and Communications.
-He has worked at varied institutions including Harvard University, the Naval Research Laboratory, Dana-Farber Cancer Institute, and (most recently) for himself.
-Outside of work, Alex likes to play soccer, interact with felis catus, and hike in the great outdoors.
+He has worked at varied institutions including Harvard University, the Naval Research Laboratory, Dana-Farber Cancer Institute, and as a self-employed consultant.
+Outside of research and teaching, Alex likes to play soccer, work with his hands, and hike in the great outdoors.
 Email him at argarinther [at] gmail [dot] com. |

 Images: